James D. Robinson III

-James Dixon Robinson III (born 19 November 1935) is an American businessman best known for his position as the chief executive officer of American Express Co. from 1977 until his retirement in 1993.
+James Dixon Robinson III (November 19, 1935 – March 18, 2024) was an American businessman best known for his position as the chief executive officer of American Express Co. from 1977 until his retirement in 1993.

-Education
+Early life and education

-Robinson attended Woodberry Forest School and is a 1957 graduate of Georgia Tech's School of Industrial Management where he was a member of the Chi Phi fraternity.
-He earned an MBA from Harvard in 1961.
+James Dixon Robinson III was born to a wealthy family in Atlanta on November 19, 1935.
+He was educated at the Woodberry Forest School and attended Georgia Tech's School of Industrial Management where civil rights icon Blake Van Leer was president.
+He graduated from Georgia Tech in 1957 where he was a member of the Chi Phi fraternity.
+After college, Robinson joined the United States Navy.
+He later earned an MBA from Harvard University in 1961.

-Business career

 American Express

 James D. Robinson III served as Chairman & CEO of the American Express Company for approximately 16 years.
 He held additional positions at the company prior to that.
 While at American Express, Robinson achieved the senior position at the company after his competitor for the position, Robert Morley, launched a thwarted hostile takeover of McGraw-Hill.
 Robinson went on to purchase Shearson Lehman, IDS, First Data Corporation, Trade Development Bank (Switzerland), and several others.
 He co-created Warner-Amex with Steve Ross.
 He played a prominent role in the RJR Nabisco leveraged buyout battle as chronicled in the book Barbarians at the Gate.
 Actor Fred Thompson played Robinson in the 1993 movie.

 By the end of Robinson's tenure, he acknowledged that it had not gone well, saying that his "major miscalculation was ‘a focus on overly rapid growth.'"

 Other positions

-Robinson has been a director of The Coca-Cola Company since 1975.
-He is a general partner and co-founder of RRE Ventures, a private information technology venture investment firm, along with his son, James D. Robinson IV, a venture capitalist, and a classmate of his son from Harvard Business School, Stuart J. Ellman.
-Robinson is also president of J.D.
+Robinson became a director of The Coca-Cola Company in 1975.
+He was a general partner and co-founder of RRE Ventures, a private information technology venture investment firm, along with his son, James D. Robinson IV, a venture capitalist, and a classmate of his son from Harvard Business School, Stuart J. Ellman.
+Robinson was also a president of J.D.
 Robinson, Inc., a strategic consulting firm.
 He was previously a long-time Director and Chairman of Bristol-Myers Squibb, and of Violy, Byorum & Partners, which operated in South America.

-Robinson also serves on the Boards of Directors of PrimeRevenue, and is honorary chairman of the Memorial Sloan-Kettering Cancer Center.
-Robinson is a member of the Business Council and the Council on Foreign Relations, and an honorary trustee of the Brookings Institution and World Travel & Tourism Council, where he was a co-founder.
+Robinson also served on the Boards of Directors of PrimeRevenue and was honorary chairman of the Memorial Sloan-Kettering Cancer Center.
+Robinson was a member of the Business Council and the Council on Foreign Relations, and an honorary trustee of the Brookings Institution and World Travel & Tourism Council, of which he was a co-founder.
 In previous years, he served as co-chairman of the Business Roundtable and chairman of the Advisory Committee on Trade Policy and Negotiations.
-He is currently a member of investment bank Jefferies' Global Senior Advisory Board.
+He was a member of the global senior advisory board at Jefferies Group.